tulasiram58827/deepform/README.md

 ### Where the PDFs and token files come from
 #### Acquiring .parquet files directly

 The best way to run this project is to acquire the 20,000 .parquet files containing the tokens and geometry for each PDF in the training set.
 The token files are downloaded from our S3 bucket by running `make data/tokenized`.
+If you run `make train`, the program will automatically run `make data/tokenized` as this is a dependency for `make train`.
 These .parquet files are then located in the folder data/tokenized.
 This is the easiest way to get this data.

 #### Acquiring Raw PDFs